Meet our Academic Strategies Peer Mentors!

 Nathaniel is an intensive physics major in Morse College.
 He works in the lab of Dr. Charles Baltay studying Type Ia supernovae for the purpose of better understanding dark energy.
 He loves the ocean, is passionate about climate change, and hopes to dedicate his life to the cause of developing magnetic confinement fusion reactors to secure a clean, sustainable source of energy.

 Luna Beller-Tadiar was born in Manila, Philippines but grew up under Bay Area eucalyptus trees and New York City pigeon droppings.
-She is an interdisciplinary creature confused by disciplinary majors, and her ideas about her own major have included Women’s, Gender, and Sexuality Studies; Ethnicity, Race, and Migration; and Architecture, though she thinks she’s finally settled on Literature.
-Luna enjoys all forms of the arts (including the martial ones!) and can be most often found in a handstand, attempting to apply Academic Mentor strategies to her own stressing out, or furtively doodling her fellow residents of academia.
-She’s very excited be part of a new program that doesn’t take for granted students’ comfort in an academic environment, and she’s thrilled to meet a diversity of students and hear their different hopes, anxieties, joys, and challenges.
-When not working as an Academic Mentor, she can be found in the center as a Writing Partner, or in a hammock in the blissful, far-off grasslands of TD.
+She is a senior studying (comparative) Literature, and enjoys all forms of the arts (including the martial ones!).
+When not working as an Academic Mentor, she can be found in the center as a Writing Partner, or in a hammock in the far-off grasslands of TD.
 In all locations she is more than happy to embarrass herself speaking Spanish or French with you, as long as you don’t laugh (too hard) at her rusty grammar.